-It looks at factors such as brain activity, eye movement, and other biometric measures to see what people think and feel when interacting with a product or service.
+It looks at factors, including brain activity, eye movement, and other biometric measures to see what people think and feel when interacting with a product or service.

 While neuromarketing is still in its early stages, it has already shown promise in helping businesses understand their customers better and create marketing campaigns that are more likely to achieve their goals.

-Neuromarketing can be applied in a variety of ways.
+Companies can apply neuromarketing in a variety of ways.

 Businesses, for example, can employ eye-tracking technology to detect where consumers glance when they view a product or advertisement.
-This data can then be used to improve the effectiveness of marketing materials, customer touch points and marketing funnels.
+They can use the data gathered to improve the effectiveness of marketing materials, customer touch points and marketing funnels.

-It's also possible to track brain activity to identify which areas of the brain are active when people make purchasing decisions.
+It is also possible to track brain activity to identify which areas in the brain are active when people make purchasing decisions.
 This data can assist firms in determining which messages are most likely to resonate with customers and decide when and how to put the message forward.

-For example, a study revealed that customers have different responses when the price is displayed before the product rather than after the product, which influences purchase decisions.
+For example, a study revealed that customer responses vary when the price is displayed before the product rather than after it influencing the purchase decisions.

 In addition to helping businesses create more effective marketing campaigns, neuromarketing can also improve the customer experience.

-By understanding how customers react to different products and services, businesses can change their offerings to ensure that they are providing the best possible experience for their customers.
+By understanding how customers react to different products and services, businesses can change their offerings to ensure that they provide the best possible experience for their customers.